Plaça del Mercat: More space for pedestrians, new pipes below – construction starts in November

 A look at everyday life shows how the improvements could feel.
 The little ice-cream shop on the corner, the grocer with fresh olives, bicycles that now often park on the pavement — all of that will be reorganised.
 Once the seating groups are in place, office workers who habitually grumble in the morning will probably drink their coffee outside more often.
 And tourists strolling from the Passeig del Born will be presented with a calmer, more orderly square.

 Of course, the question arises how the construction works will be organised so that deliveries to shops remain possible and pedestrians do not constantly have to take detours.
 A concrete tip from the neighbourhood would be a phased work programme: first renew the underground pipes in sections, then redesign the surface one axis at a time.
-Flexible delivery windows and clearly signposted temporary pedestrian routes would also make daily life easier during the works.
+Flexible delivery windows and clearly signposted temporary pedestrian routes would also make daily life easier during the works, a concern reflected in Renovation of the Plaza del Mercat: Between Refurbishment and Fear for Survival.

 In the end, the Plaça del Mercat should not become a museum piece, but a lively place: a square that brings together market life, short breaks and through traffic in a friendlier balance.
 If everything goes to plan, autumn will not only be the season of chestnut stalls, but also the start of a calmer, better-connected centre of Palma.